 Every state must deliver critical federal safety nets, but states have a wide margin in how they implement the delivery of those services.
-This project is built in the states existing programming language and to fit into existing system architecture (e.g. Minnesota's Enterprise Service Bus), but the code is open source and can be adopted by anyone.
+This project is built in the state's existing programming language and to fit existing system architecture, but the code is open source and can be adopted by anyone.